aldahm/ID2223-LAB-2/README.md

 # Trying different LLMs
 To find the best model for our application we tried a couple of different LLMs other than llama-3.1-1B-intrusct.
-Firstly we tried the bigger llama 3.1-8B-instruct.
+Firstly, we tried the bigger llama 3.1-8B-instruct.
 This model is significantly bigger, with a lot more parameters, as such the inference time and fine-tuning time is greater.
 We also tried the Phi-3.5-mini-instruct model, which is bigger than the original llama-3.1 we used.
 The results can be found

 # Performance of the difference models
-In order to evaluate the performance of the different models, we recruited help from 3 different people.
-These 3 people acted as evaluators.
+We evaluated the performance of the models in a structured way.
 The evaluation process went as follows:
 1. 3 differently written emails were used.
 2. For each model, every email was rewritten using our tool in a happy and angry tone.
 3. Each rewritten email was then evaluated by each evaluator on a 0-3 point scale following some general guidelines: